-The 1060C force sensor is designed to measure compressive and tensile forces over a wide dynamic range, e.g., from 10 Lbs full scale to 25,000 Lbs full scale over a very wide frequency range, (quasi static to 50 kHz.)
-This sensor can measure to 500 Lbs full scale in tension.
+The 1061C force sensor is designed to measure compressive and tensile forces over a wide dynamic range.
+The compression range is from 10 Lbs full scale to 25,000 Lbs full scale over a very wide frequency range, (quasi static to 50 kHz.)
+This sensor can measure to 1000 Lbs full scale in tension.

-A thin x-cut quartz crystal held under very high preload, provides an electrostatic charge output analogous to dynamic force input.
+A thin x-cut quartz crystal held under very high preload, provides a charge output analogous to dynamic force inputs.
 The output polarity is negative-going for compression and positive-going for tension.